sdklos/sdklos.github.io/_posts/2017-09-25-building_family_associations_with_rails_part_two_form_and_controllers.markdown

 ```

 It is pretty basic.
-I built the unpersisted relation objects inside of the form rather than in the controller:
+As is the form.

 ```
 <%= form_for @person do |f| %>